Sony invests another $200M into Epic's 'vision for the metaverse'

 Sony's cash aside, this $1 billion mostly came from big investment groups, the sort of companies that have names you could use for a group of cyberpunk bad guys: Luxor Capital, BlackRock, Fidelity Management & Research Company… the Ontario Teachers' Pension Plan Board.
 (Teachers have to put up with kids constantly playing and talking about Fornite in class, so perhaps they deserve a cut of the action more than anyone else.)

 You can read a bit more about the funding in the blog post, though Epic doesn't say explicitly what it's going to use the money for.
-Neither does Sony, although the investment aligns with its purpose to "fill the world with emotion," according to Kenichiro Yoshida, chairman, president, and CEO of Sony Group Corporation.
-Looking forward to it?
+Neither does Sony, and it's not entirely clear to me what the company's aiming at, although the investment aligns with its purpose to "fill the world with emotion," according to Kenichiro Yoshida, chairman, president, and CEO of Sony Group Corporation.
+Looking forward to seeing what $200M worth of emotion feels like.